unclebob/spacewar/README.md

   Cargo transport vessels follow these routes to supply the bases with the resources they need.
   Yellow transports carry dilithium.
 Orange transports carry antimatter.
 They travel at just over Warp 1.

-  Factories prefer to transport goods along short routes.
+  Factories work to build up a reserve.
+Once that reserve is exceeded, factories will transport goods to connected factories that need those goods.
+Weapons factories and _The Corbomite Factory_ are resource sinks.
+Dilithium factories are antimatter sinks.
 Be careful how you lay them out.
-It is possible to deprive bases of resources by connecting them by long routes to bases that have short routes to other bases.

   Transport routes have a maximum length.
 Bases that are too far apart will not ship goods to each other.